victordomingos/Count-files/README.md

 # Count Files
 A little command-line interface (CLI) utility written in Python to help you count files, grouped by extension, in a directory.
-By default, it will count files recursively in current working directory and all of its subdirectories, and will display a table showing the frequency for each file extension (e.g.: .txt, .py, .html, .css) and the total number of files found.
+By default, it will count files recursively in current working directory and all of its subdirectories, and will display a table showing the frequency for each file extension (e.g.:
+.txt, .py, .html, .css) and the total number of files found.
+Any hidden files or folders (those with names starting with '.') are ignored by default.

 Optionally, you can pass it a path to the directory to scan.
 If you or leave that argument empty and it will scan the current working directory.